-A repository is a container that stores addon files.
-Repositories also help developers release patches.
+A repository is a container that stores addon files and keeps them up to date.
 If you download a standalone addon, you’ll be able to use the software but you won’t be able to get the updates.
 Using a repository, on the other hand, will allow you to enjoy your addons with the added benefit of automatically receiving updates for all your addons.

 A Kodi build is a fully customized version of the Kodi software.
 Builds come with pre-installed addons and repositories.
 Kodi builds also have unique wallpapers, widgets and menu bars.
 The best builds are streamlined and up-to-date, but many are slow and contain lots of old addons and dead links.

 There are two ways to install a Kodi repo.
-In my opinion the best way is to use your web browser to find the source files and then download the zip to your hard drive.
-If you are using a device that doesn’t have an operating system, you can use Kodi to download the file instead.
+One of the best ways is to use your web browser to find the source files and then download the installation files to your hard drive.
+The other way is to use Kodi to download the file instead.

 Open up your web browser and Google the name of the repo that you want to install.
-Then, go to the webpage that contains the file and download the zip to your hard drive.
+Find the download link for the repo, and download the zip to your hard drive.
 I personally prefer to download to my desktop, but you can choose any folder you want.

 Here’s what your screen should look like when you reach the add source screen if you’re using the latest version of Kodi (Kodi Krypton).